sgunadhya/blog/content/review/ancillary_justice.md

 ### Characters

-The story progresses through a dual time lines.
-In the present, an ancillary unit from the ship Justice of Toren is stranded in an icy-col planet after all the other units of its hive mind were destroyed in a political plot.
+The story progresses through two time lines.
+In the present, an ancillary unit from the ship *Justice of Toren* is stranded in an icy-col planet after all the other units of its hive mind were destroyed in a political plot.
 The unit assumes the identity of Breq, and roams around the planets with the singular objective to seek revenge.
 Breq comes across Seivarden, a vagabond and a drug-addict, who turns out to be the general from the same ship Breq was part of from some thousand years before.
 Breq recognizes Seivarden and nurses Seivarden back to health.
 Seivarden does not recognize Breq and dislikes Breq's cheeky remarks, but joins Breq's journey to the Radchaai ship.